 In 1503, Leonardo da Vinci submitted plans for a bridge across the Golden Horn – the inlet of the Bosphorus that divides the city of Istanbul (then known as Constantinople).
 The bridge was never built, although Turkish president Recep Tayyip Erdoğan announced several years ago that a volunteer project was underway to finally realise Da Vinci's plans.
+Learn more about Istanbul with the Pocket Rough Guide Istanbul.

+One of the most interesting facts about Turkey is how many languages are spoken there.
 Although the official language in the country is Turkish, there are over 30 minority languages spoken across the country, including Kurmanji (Northern Kurdish), Mesopotamian Arabic and Zazaki.

 The name of the iconic red felt hat with its black tassel comes from Fez in Morocco.
 That's where the red dye to colour the hat originated.
 Mustafa Kemal Atatürk banned the fez in the 1920s as it was seen to symbolise the Ottoman Empire.
 The law was never overturned, although you're unlikely to be arrested for wearing one!

 One of the oldest (and largest) markets in the world, the Grand Bazaar welcomes up to 400,000 visitors a day.
 It's often described as one of the oldest shopping malls in existence.
 Consider taking a local guide with you to learn the art of haggling and avoid getting lost.
+The market is open Monday to Saturday 9am to 7pm.

 Learn more about the country with the Rough Guide to Turkey.